 Abby Being A Newfie

 Abby enjoys going on walks, but she prefers group walks.
 She keeps a watchful eye on everyone to make sure no one falls behind, and if they do, she stops until everyone is together.
-My sister and I were going to the dog park, and Abby and I were the first ones out the door.
+My sister and I went to the dog park, and Abby and I were the first ones out the door.
 Abby would leave until they were with us.

-Abby protects her family from the “evil” geckos that sun themselves on her window; at least, she believes they are evil.
+Abby protects her family from the “evil” geckos that sun themselves in her window; she believes they are evil.
 She barks at them, while her efforts do not phase them.
 She then deploys her nose of danger and bumps the glass with her nose to try to rid her family of their “evil.”
 There has been more than one incident where Paula went outside to knock the geckos off of the window so Abby could find peace in her life.
 Here is a video of Abby saving her family.

 Fun With Abby The Newfie